ffuszthaler/CD_SS23/final_assignment/ProjectReport.md

 ```

 #### Achievements:
-(List down and explain what achievements you are proud of (e.g., features, techniques, etc.) in the project.
-Please explain in detail.)
 ```
 1. The entire code base is almost less than 100 lines (Without comments it certainly is).
 2. Made up of simple logic, so it isn't difficult to learn how the code / algorithm works.